 - Executive Committee (EC): The Executive Committee's roles and responsibilities will include review of the business aspect of the EPMPO, review of the Executive Director, review of contracts and other documents, and other assignments for recommendations to the TPB.
-The EC is composed of seven voting TPB members, as appointed by the TPB Chair, and approved by the TPB. - Transportation Project Advisory Committee (TPAC): The TPAC develops and makes recommendations to the Transportation Policy Board on projects with regard to the MTP and TIP, project selection process criteria, and special transportation planning studies.
+The EC is composed of seven voting TPB members, as appointed by the TPB Chair, and approved by the TPB.
+Executive committee appointments are for one year. - Transportation Project Advisory Committee (TPAC): The TPAC develops and makes recommendations to the Transportation Policy Board on projects with regard to the MTP and TIP, project selection process criteria, and special transportation planning studies.
 The TPAC has 16 regular members appointed by 16 project sponsoring entities in the El Paso MPA.

-D. PRIVATE SECTOR INVOLVEMENT

-The private sector is encouraged, to the maximum extent feasible, to participate in EPMPO planning process.
+The project sponsoring entities are: El Paso County TX, City of San Elizario TX, City of Socorro TX, TXDOT District 24, Town of Clint TX, Ysleta del Sur Pueblo, Sun Metro, Town of Horizon City, NMDOT District 1, Village of Vinton TX, the University of Texas at El Paso, City of Anthony NM, City of El Paso TX, Town of Anthony TX, City of Sunland Park NM, Doña Ana County NM. - D. PRIVATE SECTOR INVOLVEMENT The private sector is encouraged, to the maximum extent feasible, to participate in EPMPO planning process.
 Consultants have been and will continue to be used on an as-needed basis in EPMPO's transportation programs and planning processes.
 In the past, EPMPO, in coordination with TxDOT and NMDOT, have used private sector consultants for a variety of services ranging from legal services to improvements to the regional travel demand model.
-Private-sector representatives participate directly in the planning process by serving as members on various adhoc committees and coalitions facilitating the various planning disciplines.
+Private-sector representatives participate directly in the planning process by serving as members on various ad-hoc committees and coalitions facilitating the various planning disciplines.
 During the development of the RMS 2050 MTP the socioeconomic data needed to run the model was gathered from a mixture of sources, including public domain data sources, published commercial datasets, stakeholder input via the Delphi Process.
 The El Paso Delphi process panel members were recruited from regional government agencies; community organizations; the real estate and development communities; area employers; financial institutions; educational institutions; transit agencies, and other organizations.
 EPMPO staff also participate in the International Bridges Steering Committee (BSC).
 The BSC meets once a month and focuses on the delays, multimodal accessibility, ITS, and safety at international border crossings.
 The BSC members include representatives from both sides of the border at the local, state, and federal levels as well as public and private entities.